November 06, 2018

 The waiting game

 At first, Holly stayed home attached to an IV filled with medicine to keep her heart working.
-When she grew weaker, Dr. Sauer admitted her to the heart transplant intensive care unit to wait for a donor heart.
+When she grew weaker, the cardiologist admitted her to the heart transplant intensive care unit to wait for a donor heart.

 "Based on my blood type and heart size, they thought it might take 6 months," says Holly.